Derived localisation of algebras and modules: Localisation of dg bialgebras

 \begin{remark} The proposition above can be regarded as an algebraic form of (a version of) the group completion theorem.
 Indeed, set $A=C(M)$ for a simplicial monoid $M=\coprod_{i\in \mathbb{N}} M_i$.
 Then $L_s(A)\simeq C(\Omega \B M)$ and so the proposition says that if left multiplication by the generator $s\in \pi_0(M_1)$ is a quasi-isomorphism on $M_\infty:=\lim_{\rightarrow}M_i$ then $H(\Omega \B M)\cong H(\mathbb{Z}\times M_\infty)$. \end{remark}

 From now on, $\ground$ will always be assumed to be a field of characteristic zero.
-If $H(A)$ is a commutative algebra then $H(A_\infty)$ is also commutative and hence is a commutative bialgebra with a unique (invertible) grouplike element.
+If the homology class $[s]$ of $s$ is central in $H(A)$, then $H(A_\infty)$ has an algebra structure induced by the algebra structure on $A$ (the centrality of $[s]$ ensures that this structure is well-defined); moreover it is compatible with the coalgebra structure so that $H(A)$ is a cocommutative bialgebra.
+We will also assume, in fact, that $H(A)$ is (graded) commutative; it is, thus, a commutative bialgebra with a unique (invertible) grouplike element.
 Therefore it is a Hopf algebra (see, for example, \cite[Corollary 7.6.11]{radford}).

 \begin{proposition} Let $A$ be as above, with $H(A)$ commutative.
 Then $H(L_s(A))$ is a Hopf algebra and as Hopf algebras $H(L_s(A))\cong H(A_\infty)[s,s^{-1}]$. \end{proposition}

 \begin{proof} Since $H(A)$ is commutative then $H(L_s(A))$ is simply the non-derived localisation of $H(A)$, hence it is also commutative and, since $s$ is invertible, it is a Hopf algebra. \end{proof}